Documentation

 Control how visitors navigate your site — forward old URLs to new destinations and exclude specific Notion pages from your published site.

-Changes to redirects and hidden pages only take effect after you rebuild your site using the Update button.
+Changes to redirects and hidden pages only take effect after you rebuild your site.

 URL Redirects